Who runs the leki.co.uk website?

 Speedlock uses an external lever to lock the section in place.
 Because no twisting of the sections is required it allows quicker adjustment in the length of the pole when terrain changes.
 Also, because the mechanism is external it is easier to operate in icy conditions.

 How do I adjust the spring of a Triple Spring System pole?

 The spring in Triple Spring System poles can be set to three positions: Soft, Medium and Locked.
-To adjust push the pole in to the ground to fully compress the spring then while holding the middle section steady turn the upper part on third of a turn (I.e. 120 degrees) and release.
+To adjust, hold the grip and push the pole in to the ground to fully compress the spring; then while holding the middle section steady turn the upper part one third of a turn (I.e. 120 degrees) and release.
 Repeat this until the desired position is achieved.